morokung4/racing-game-demo-/README.md

 after started you can control your car by using "W, A, S, D"

 # warning
-this is a demo game new maps will be added soon
+this is a demo game, new maps will be added soon